All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Try the BMI Calculator →

 Injection day: Gentle nausea-relief flow (15-20 minutes).
 Focus on breathing, child's pose, cat-cow, and supine twist.
-This is not about fitness) it is about comfort and managing side effects.
+This isn't about fitness) it's about comfort and managing side effects.

 Rest days between strength sessions: Flexibility flow (25-30 minutes).
 Include standing poses, hip openers, and spinal twists.
 This improves recovery from strength training and builds the flexibility your changing body needs.